-Caption is a small part of text placed under the image.
+The Caption is a small part of the text placed under the image.
 It is a description, which users see on your website under a concrete image.
-It proves to be very useful, when you want to enclose additional details concerning your image.
+It proves to be very useful when you want to enclose additional details concerning your image.

-Caption is useful not only for users, but also for search engines, which are able to grasp the content of a given image in a better way, thanks to the additional information – and that improves the search results.
+The Caption is useful not only for users but also for search engines, which are able to grasp the content of a given image in a better way, thanks to the additional information – and that improves the search results.

-Caption should primarily serve as the additional value for the user (a person, who reads your post).
-Caption’s role as a valuable information for a browser should be treated as a side effect.
+The caption should primarily serve as the additional value for the user (a person, who reads your post).
+A caption’s role as valuable information for a browser should be treated as a side effect.

 4. Add Image Title Attribute

-At the end, you can fill Image Title Attribute space.
-In order to do that, click on the image you had put into text editor, and go to Edit, then expand ADVANCED OPTIONS.
+In the end, you can fill Image Title Attribute space.
+In order to do that, click on the image you had put into a text editor, and go to Edit, then expand ADVANCED OPTIONS.

 Write the title in Image Title Attribute.
-It would be great if it reffered to the topic of your post or your website’s key words.
+It would be great if it referred to the topic of your post or your website’s keywords.